Complete Guide to Buying a Used Wheelchair-Accessible Motorhome

 All permanent adaptations - lifts, anchor points, hoists - must be certified.

 DVLA needs the registration updated, or your licence category changes.
-Coachbuilt only uses parts that meet European Whole Vehicle Type Approval and PAS‑2012 crash standards.
+Coachbuilt fits only certified accessibility components - ramps, lifts and tie-down systems meeting European Whole Vehicle Type Approval and PAS-2012 crash-test standards.

 And yes, vehicle modifications have implications for insurance and roadworthiness.
 Always ask for paperwork and proof.